appbaseio/Docs/content/docs/search/reactivesearch-api/reference.md

 ### enableQueryRules
 `bool` defaults to `true`.
 It allows you to configure whether to apply the query rules for a particular query or not.

+### enableSearchRelevancy
+`bool` defaults to `true`.
+It allows you to configure whether to apply the search relevancy or not.

 ### customEvents
 `Object` It allows you to set the custom events which can be used to build your own analytics on top of the Appbase.io analytics.
 Further, these events can be used to filter the analytics stats from the Appbase.io dashboard.
 In the below example, we're setting up two custom events that will be recorded with each search request.